-Sometimes when a relationship ends, you think to yourself “If only I had known earlier…” It’s possible that clues to troublesome issues might have presented themselves early in the relationship, but you did not recognize them.
+Sometimes when a relationship ends, you think to yourself “If only I had known earlier…” It’s possible that red flags, or clues to troublesome issues, might have presented themselves early in the relationship, but you did not recognize them.
 Or you might have denied their existence.
 Learning how to identify red flag warnings in the beginning of a relationship—and acting on them quickly—will help prevent pain later on.

 He Doesn’t Come Pick You Up for Dates

 If the new man in your life asks to meet you somewhere rather than come to pick you up for a date, there could be a problem.
 It’s possible that he doesn’t own a car.
 Or he might be married and doesn’t want to be tracked.
 Other possibilities are that he is plain lazy, expects others to cater to his needs, or doesn’t like being inconvenienced.
 You might never know the real reason, because if he is hiding something that he thinks you won’t like, he will lie.
 So if he refuses to come pick you up, do not go out with him until he agrees to do so.
 If you never see him again, you are better off that way.
 Get personalized advice, contact a psychic today!

 Your Love Interest Is Not Available on Weekends

 If the man or woman you are head-over-heels for can only see you on weekdays, there is a possibility that he or she is married or is otherwise leading a separate life that he or she is trying to hide from you, such as spending time with children from a previous relationship.
 Insist on getting together on weekends.
 If it doesn’t happen, then move on.